 In a recent article, I wrote about saving money on your water and sewer bill, one of my suggestions was to displace water into your toilet’s tank by placing a water bottle filled with pebbles in the tank.
 By doing so, your tank will refill with less water reducing the water you use for each flush.
 This technique certainly saves water and money, but it could negatively impact flushing power.

-If you’re trying to be a savvy homeowner and save money by displacing water in your toilet’s tank but now your toilet has a weak flush, remove whatever you’re using to displace the water or try a smaller object.
+If you’re trying to be a savvy homeowner and save money by displacing water in your toilet’s tank, but now your toilet has a weak flush, remove whatever you’re using to displace the water or try a smaller object.
 If you are using a large water bottle, try a smaller one.
-If you try a smaller water bottle but still have a weak flushing toilet, remove it completely and make up the savings on your water and sewer bill elsewhere (I provide over 20 suggestions in the article).
+If you try a smaller water bottle but still have a weak flushing toilet, remove it entirely and make up the savings on your water and sewer bill elsewhere (I provide over 20 suggestions in the article).

 Weak flushing toilets are a common issue in homes, so if you’re having trouble, don’t panic.
-Go through each of the common causes I covered in this article and if none of them do the trick, call a professional.
+Go through each of the causes in this article, and if none of them do the trick, call a professional.
 If you don’t already have a plumber that you trust, you can get free, no-obligation quotes from plumbers in your area on HomeAdvisor.com.
 You can also read reviews of each plumber and submit questions so you can find one that will do a great job at a fair price.

 If you’re in home maintenance mode, check out our Home Maintenance Checklist, to learn about the monthly and seasonal tasks you should do to keep your home operating smoothly.
-Also, check out this in-depth comparison of HomeAdvisor vs. Angie’s List to understand the key differences between these two popular home services marketplaces.
+Also, check out this in-depth comparison of HomeAdvisor vs. Angie’s List to understand the critical differences between these two popular home services marketplaces.